-- Table 3 Female migrant stock at mid-year by origin and by major area, region, country or area of destination, 1990.
-This table presents the complete set of estimates of the female international migrant stock by origin and by major area, region, country or area for 1 July 1990. - Table 4 Total migrant stock at mid-year by origin and by major area, region, country or area of destination, 2000.
-This table presents the complete set of estimates of the total international migrant stock by origin and by major area, region, country or area for 1 July 2000. - Table 5 Male migrant stock at mid-year by origin and by major area, region, country or area of destination, 2000.
-This table presents the complete set of estimates of the male international migrant stock by origin and by major area, region, country or area for 1 July 2000. - Table 6 Female migrant stock at mid-year by origin and by major area, region, country or area of destination, 2000.
-This table presents the complete set of estimates of the female international migrant stock by origin and by major area, region, country or area for 1 July 2000. - Table 7 Total migrant stock at mid-year by origin and by major area, region, country or area of destination, 2010.
-This table presents the complete set of estimates of the total international migrant stock by origin and by major area, region, country or area for 1 July 2010. - Table 8 Male migrant stock at mid-year by origin and by major area, region, country or area of destination, 2010.
-This table presents the complete set of estimates of the male international migrant stock by origin and by major area, region, country or area for 1 July 2010. - Table 9 Female migrant stock at mid-year by origin and by major area, region, country or area of destination, 2010.
-This table presents the complete set of estimates of the female international migrant stock by origin and by major area, region, country or area for 1 July 2010. - Table 10 Total migrant stock at mid-year by origin and by major area, region, country or area of destination, 2013.
-This table presents the complete set of estimates of the total international migrant stock by origin and by major area, region, country or area for 1 July 2013. - Table 11 Male migrant stock at mid-year by origin and by major area, region, country or area of destination, 2013.
-This table presents the complete set of estimates of the male international migrant stock by origin and by major area, region, country or area for 1 July 2013. - Table 12 Female migrant stock at mid-year by origin and by major area, region, country or area of destination, 2013.
-This table presents the complete set of estimates of the female international migrant stock by origin and by major area, region, country or area for 1 July 2013.
+- Table 1 International migrant stock at mid-year by age and sex and by major area, region, country or area, 1990.
+This table presents the complete set of estimates of the international migrant stock by age and sex and by major area, region, country or area for 1 July 1990. - Table 2 International migrant stock at mid-year by age and sex and by major area, region, country or area, 2000.
+This table presents the complete set of estimates of the international migrant stock by age and sex and by major area, region, country or area for 1 July 2000. - Table 3 International migrant stock at mid-year by age and sex and by major area, region, country or area, 2010.
+This table presents the complete set of estimates of the international migrant stock by age and sex and by major area, region, country or area for 1 July 2010. - Table 4 International migrant stock at mid-year by age and sex and by major area, region, country or area, 2013.
+This table presents the complete set of estimates of the international migrant stock by age and sex and by major area, region, country or area for 1 July 2013. - Table 5 Total population at mid-year by age and sex and by major area, region, country or area, 1990 (thousands).
+This table presents estimates of the total population obtained from World Population Prospects: The 2013 Revision.
+The estimates refer to 1 July 1990. - Table 6 Total population at mid-year by age and sex and by major area, region, country or area, 2000 (thousands).
+This table presents estimates of the total population obtained from World Population Prospects: The 2013 Revision.
+The estimates refer to 1 July 2000.